vilkoos/process_mining/process_analysis.md

 To start with it is not clear what the possible end-states of the process are.
 One possible interpretation is:

-- The process ends when the fine is paid in one ore more instalments.
+- The process ends when the fine is paid in one or more instalments.
 However even after payment, a penalty can be added  (if the fine is not fully paid on time?).
 So one way the process can end is paying fully on time.
 From figure 3 we know that about 30% of cases end like this.